Skip to content

 That is not accidental.
 The adapter relies on a specific, tested Pydantic AI surface and should still be upgraded deliberately.

-However, ACP Kit no longer imports Pydantic AI private history-processor modules directly.
+ACP Kit also no longer imports Pydantic AI private history-processor modules directly.
 History processor support is expressed through ACP Kit's own callable aliases and passed into the public Agent(..., history_processors=...) interface.

 What this means in practice: